evildmp/C-is-for-Camera/README.rst

 Camera
 ======

-A 35mm camera, simulated in Python.
+A 35mm camera, based on the `Canonet G-III QL17 <https://en.wikipedia.org/wiki/Canonet_G-III_QL17>`_ rangefinder, simulated in Python.

-Based on the Canonet G-III QL17.
+The purpose of this project is to explore and understand the logic in the mechanisms of a camera by using object-oriented programming to simulate real-world objects.

+See "Understanding Camera" below for more about *how* the camera is simulated.

 Get started